Shark Rotator Lift-Away Vacuums Review

 The Home & Car Detail Kit includes a flexible hose extension, instead of just a rigid pipe.
 That’s handy.
 It also includes micro-sized versions of the dusting brush and crevice tool for reaching between seats and console crevices.

 Are these tools a good reason to buy the Shark Rotator Professional?
 We don’t think so.

 These attachments aren’t unique, and you can purchase them for just about any upright vacuum.
 The age of the current iteration of Shark Rotator Professional vacuums is showing, and the performance of the vacuum itself is lacking compared to newer Shark models.

 If you want a good vacuum for cleaning your vehicle, then consider the Shark ION W1 Handheld.

 It’s not bulky, and you don’t have to string together several hoses and attachments.

 Handheld vacuums take care of small messes where pulling your full-size upright out of the closet seems like a daunting task.
 Lately, stick vacuums have been filling the gap between full-size uprights and handhelds by offering handheld-like usability while retaining much of the cleaning power of an upright.

 At this point, it’s hard to recommend the Rotator Freestyle with so many other more up-to-date options available.

 We highly recommend you check out the Shark ION cordless vacuums.
 They have the latest DuoClean feature and longer runtimes than the Shark Rotator Freestyle.

-Once we’ve completed our review for the Shark ION cordless stick vacuums, we will include a link here.
+Check out our review for the Shark ION cordless stick vacuums.